 Interfaith performs necessary and emergency home maintenance tasks.
 Jobs are categorized as Emergency, Critical, and Home Repair.
 Emergency and Critical jobs such as plumbing repairs, installing disability accessible equipment, and furnace repairs are given priority over Home Repair Jobs.
 Examples of home repair jobs would be window and door replacement, carpentry repairs, and cabinet and counter repairs.
 Our ability to do jobs depends on upon the availability of resources.
 Interfaith reserves the right to refuse any job which we determine to be beyond the scope of our guidelines, ability or funding.
-Due to the great need and demand of our services there is a waiting list for approved applications for Home Repair jobs.
+Due to the great need and demand of our services, we are currently only accepting applications for Emergency and Critical jobs for which we have funding available.

 - Broken Furnaces *Limited